 In August 2007 these critical weaknesses engendered a crisis of confidence that rocked the international financial markets and created severe liquidity and funding problems (Brunnermeier 2009).
-The special purpose vehicles found it difficult to sell the bonds deriving from new securitizations and the SIVs to roll over the short-term bonds issued to finance previous purchases of securitized tranches or derivatives.
-The proof is that some of the related market segments "failed".
+The new special vehicles found it difficult not only to sell the bonds deriving from new securitizations but also to roll over the short-term bonds issued to finance previous securitizations; the proof is that some of the related market segments "failed".
 Notably in the United States, to ease the funding squeeze structured investment vehicles and conduits invoked the clauses of "last resort" financing guaranteed by the banking sector.
-As a result, the large complex financial groups and investment banks had to take substantial portions of the derivatives they had originated onto their balance sheets.
+As a result, the new commercial banks and investment banks had to take substantial portions of the derivatives they had originated onto their balance sheets.
 This fueled a drive to sell these products, and the supply-side pressure was swiftly transmitted to the entire chain of structured bonds directly or indirectly tied to subprime mortgages and other high-risk loans.
 Intermediaries and professional investors were transformed from possible buyers into actual sellers, and the fall in demand rapidly spread to the retail markets.

-As confidence faded, market participants began to consider the weaknesses and conflicts of interest that they had previously overlooked: the underestimation of the risk of default along the entire chain of structured bonds, functional to the profitability of the banking sector and fed by distorted incentives in executives' compensation; the associated arbitrariness in the pricing of the same bonds, conditioned by choices made by rating agencies with conflicts of interest and by the inadequacy of the risk
+As confidence faded, market participants began to consider the weaknesses and conflicts of interest that they had previously overlooked: the underestimation of the risk of default along the entire chain of structured bonds, functional to the profitability of the banking sector and fed by distorted incentives in executives' compensation; the associated arbitrariness in the pricing of the same bonds, conditioned by choices made by rating agencies with conflicts of interest and by the inadequacy of the risk measurement models, and reinforced by the thinness of many market segments and consequent resort to marking to model instead of marking to market; circumvention of the rules designed to adapt prudential supervision to the new forms of commercial bank, and the attendant excesses of leverage.
+This new awareness exacerbated the collapse of confidence and further depressed demand for financial assets directly or indirectly derived from subprime mortgages and other high-risk loans.